timmybird/fogis-reporter/docs/ci_cd_pipeline.md

 3. **Testing with Pytest (Informational)**: Runs tests but doesn't fail the build if tests fail
 4. **Coverage Upload**: Uploads the coverage report to Codecov for visualization

-### Pre-commit Job
+### Pre-commit Job (Informational)

-This job runs all pre-commit hooks defined in `.pre-commit-config.yaml` on all files to ensure:
+This job runs all pre-commit hooks defined in `.pre-commit-config.yaml` on all files but doesn't fail the build if hooks fail.
+It checks for:

 1. No trailing whitespace
 2. Files end with a newline